-Congratulations to all our attorneys who have been recognized by their peers for inclusion in the 2023 edition of The Best Lawyers in America©.
-Among them is Founding Partner, Richard Weiss, who [...]
+Congratulations to all our attorneys who have been recognized by their peers for inclusion in the 2024 edition of The Best Lawyers in America©.
+Of the 41 lawyers recognized, 12 of the [...]

 Paul Gougelman is a seasoned local government attorney who handles municipal law, land use, planning and zoning matters for local government clients.
 His work includes negotiating development agreements and approvals, drafting municipal codes and plans, advising municipal staff, managers and attorneys, handling public hearings and counseling elected officials, and advocating for municipalities on legislative issues.

 Paul’s relationships with his clients are longstanding; he has served as Town Attorney for the Town of Indialantic for 30 years, as City Attorney for the City of Melbourne for 18 years, and as Town Attorney for the Town of Melbourne Beach for over two decades.

 As General Counsel for the Florida Metropolitan Planning Organization Advisory Council, Paul helps to shape the discussion on new transportation issues impacting local government, such as autonomous vehicles.
 The MPOAC is a statewide governmental agency of 27 metropolitan planning organizations.
 He also serves as General Counsel for the Space Coast Transportation Planning Organization, the Palm Beach Transportation Planning Agency, and the Sarasota/Manatee Metropolitan Planning Organization.

 Paul also has substantial experience representing community redevelopment districts.
 He has assisted several cities in creating community redevelopment agencies and has represented those agencies in various municipalities.
 Paul has experience representing special districts as well, such as the Plantation Acres Improvement District.